Yuchi: History

 At the time of first European contact, the Yuchi people lived in what is now eastern Tennessee.
 In 1541, Spanish explorer Hernando de Soto described them as a powerful tribe known as the Uchi, that were also associated with the Chisca tribe.

 Both historical and archaeological evidence exists documenting several Yuchi towns of the 18th century.
 Among these was Chestowee in present-day Bradley County, Tennessee.
 In 1714, instigated by two English fur traders from South Carolina, the Cherokee attacked and destroyed Chestowee.
 The Cherokee were prepared to carry their attacks further to Yuchi settlements south on the Savannah River, but the colonial government of South Carolina did not condone this.
 The Cherokee destruction of Chestowee marked their emergence as a major power in the Southeast.

-Yuchi towns were later documented in northern Georgia and western South Carolina, where the tribe had migrated to escape pressure from the Cherokee.
+Yuchi towns were later documented in western South Carolina and northern Georgia, where the tribe had migrated to escape pressure from the Cherokee.
 "Mount Pleasant" was noted as being on the Savannah River in present-day Effingham County, Georgia, from about 1722 to about 1750.
 To take advantage of trade, the British established a trading post and small military garrison there, which they called Mount Pleasant.

 "Euchee Town" (also called Uche Town), a large settlement on the Chattahoochee River, was documented from the middle to late 18th century.
 It was located near Euchee (or Uche) Creek, about ten miles downriver from the Muscogee Creek settlement of Coweta Old Town.
 The naturalist William Bartram visited Euchee Town in 1778.
 In his letters he ranked it as the largest and most compact Indian town he had ever encountered, with large, well-built houses.
 US Indian agent Benjamin Hawkins also visited the town and described the Yuchi as "more orderly and industrious" than the other tribes of the Muscogee Creek Confederacy.
 The Yuchi began to move on, some into the Florida panhandle.